miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 ---

 I couldn't resist one more Gemini check on the state of today's ramblings.
 Accurate.
-Not really meant to be an article per see but rather a base of data I can draw from moving forward in an iterative path-finding process.
+Not really meant to be an article per se but rather a base of data I can draw from moving forward in an iterative path-finding process.
 And so, the path.
 I have some urgent stuff.
 Articulate the new fires.